 What should you avoid giving a sax player?

 1. A Kenny-G CD.
 While Kenny G may be a great musician, but he’s not appreciated by sax purists due to his unorthodox tone quality.

 2. A super cheap new saxophone.
 If you know the model he or she wants, wonderful – it will be greatly appreciated.
 But otherwise avoid without getting input – especially that “deal” you just saw on eBay.

-You might also be interested in our list of perfect gifts for band directors.
+You might also be interested in our list of gifts for band directors or trumpet players.